s3724447/PP1-baxter/README.md

 docker-compose up -d

-This will start three containers in the background: vxlab-rosie (Simulation platform); novnc (X session for graphical output in browser); vxlab-rosie-nav (Navigation).
+This will start several containers in the background:
+- vxlab-rosie (Simulator "gzserver" and core assets for robots)
+- novnc, display2 (X sessions for graphical output in browser)
+- vxlab-rosie-nav (Navigation for Rosie)
+- vxlab-blue (Navigation etc. for Blue)
+- alvar-head (Marker recognition for Rosie's head camera)

 Simulator: